oslabs-beta/kQ/README.md

 ![](images/env.png)

-1. Cd into the kafkaApplicationSimulator directory (`cd kafkaApplicationSimulator`)
-2. Start the server for our Kafka application simulator using `npm run simulator-server`.
+1. Start the server for our Kafka application simulator using `npm run simulator-server`.
 This server has a route that will connect a producer and send a message, which we will use later.
-3. Run `npm run electron-app` to start our server (our producer and consumer will need to connect to this) and open the Electron app.
+2. Run `npm run electron-app` to start our server (our producer and consumer will need to connect to this) and open the Electron app.
-4. Start your Kafka consumer with `npm run consumer`.
+3. Start your Kafka consumer with `npm run consumer`.
 You should see output similar to this:

 ![](images/consumer.png)

-5. Finally, we'll need to send some data through our system.
+4. Finally, we'll need to send some data through our system.
 To do so, run our Go script using `npm run go-script`.
 Note that if you have not installed Go, you will need to run `brew install golang` before completing this step.
 For future reference, if you would like to increase or decrease the volume of data sent through your system, simply change the NUM_STRINGS variable in kafkaApplicationSimulator/generate_data.go

 ## Authors